openeuropa/documentation/docs/initiative/how-to-contribute.md

 ## Code of conduct

 This project and everyone participating in it is governed by the [OpenEuropa Code of Conduct](code-of-conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behaviour to [digit-nexteuropa-core-team@ec.europa.eu](mailto:digit-nexteuropa-core-team@ec.europa.eu).
+Please report unacceptable behaviour to [EC-EUROPA-IT-PLATFORM@ec.europa.eu](mailto:EC-EUROPA-IT-PLATFORM@ec.europa.eu).

 ## Before getting started